Thryzen/wp-tool/README.md

   > Currently suitable for sites with a small number of comments per post.
 This feature is still in an experimental phase.

+* **💬 Tooltip-Style Inline Annotations**
+  Add brief explanations for terms or concepts directly within the text.
+  On desktop, hovering will show the annotation; on mobile, users can tap to reveal it.
+  Helps clarify without disrupting the article’s structure or flow.

 * **🛠️ Extensible by Design**
   This plugin is under continuous development, and new features will be added as needed based on personal or project-specific requirements.